gap-system/gap/DEVELOPING.md

 - no trailing whitespace
 - all source files should end with a newline

-This is automatically done if your editor honors our `.editorconfig` file.
+This is automatically done if your editor honours our `.editorconfig` file.
 See <https://editorconfig.org> for a list of editors supporting this and how to configure them.